-If you are unable to attend, please send an alternate to ensure that we will have a quorum at the meeting.
+If you are unable to attend, please send an alternate or phone in to the meeting to ensure that we will have a quorum at the meeting.

-The Administrative Packet will be sent to members through the e-mail (via a link to the packet posted on the SEAGO website) to save postage and copying costs.
+The Executive Board packet will be sent to members through the e-mail (via a link to the packet posted on the SEAGO website) to save postage and copying costs.
 We will not be mailing a hard copy of the packet unless you request one.